top of page

 The Clare Winsor Project

-Throughout 2023 & 2024, M.E.S.S.S will be enhancing salmon spawning habitat in Embley creek by adding fresh spawning gravel and removing silt from existing gravel in salmon spawning areas.
+Throughout 2023, 2024 and 2025, M.E.S.S.S will be enhancing salmon spawning habitat in both mainland and Gilford Island creeks by adding fresh spawning gravel and removing silt from existing gravel in salmon spawning areas.

-This project is a partnership between M.E.S.S.S, the Clare Winsor Foundation, the Smoke House foundation, the Pacific Salmon Foundation and DFO
+This project is a partnership between M.E.S.S.S, the Clare Winsor Foundation, local first nations' residents, the Pacific Salmon Foundation and the Department of Fisheries and Oceans Canada

 Clare Winsor came to visit the Broughton Archipelago on a fly fishing trip in 2018 with her husband Chris.
 Clare spent much time photographing the local wildlife, and soon fell in love with the area.
-Sadly, Clare passed on in 2020 and the following year her late husband, Chris Winsor, chose to return and scatter some of Clare's ashes in the Broughton archipelago that she cared so deeply about, as she did about many beautiful wild places.
+Sadly, Clare passed on in 2020 and the following year her late husband, Chris Winsor, chose to return to hold a memorial for Clare in the Broughton archipelago that she cared so deeply about, as she did about many beautiful wild places around the world.

 Embley, clare and CHris.webp